Trump spreads claim that Clinton's 'mentor' was 'KKK member'

 Trump has described such attacks as attempts to "smear" his supporters.
 And recently, he's tried to reach out to African-American voters, describing black communities as filled with high crime and high unemployment and asking, "What the hell do you have to lose?"

+Trump sought again on Saturday to draw African-American voters -- a reliably Democratic demographic -- to his campaign, noting that "Republicans are the party of Abraham Lincoln" and arguing that minorities would benefit from his presidency.

-At Iowa Sen. Joni Ernst's "Roast and Ride" event Saturday, Trump said, "Nothing means more to me than working to make our party the home of the African-American vote once again."
+"Nothing means more to me than working to make our party the home of the African-American vote once again," Trump said while speaking before a nearly all-white audience at Iowa Sen. Joni Ernst's "Roast and Ride" event.

-At the same event, he referenced Clinton's use of the term "super predators" in 1996 to describe violent criminals, a remark widely seen as racist.
-Clinton has expressed regret for using the term.
+At the same event, he referenced Clinton's use of the term "super predators" in 1996 to describe violent criminals, a term widely seen as racist and that Clinton has said she regretted using.

+"By the way, how quickly people have forgotten that Hillary Clinton called black youth 'super predators.'
+Remember that?
+'Super predators.'
+And they were very, very insulted, but now people have forgotten," Trump said.

 Meanwhile, Clinton, in a statement Saturday commemorating the 53rd anniversary of the March on Washington, said "the stakes in this election are unlike any we have faced before."

-"Those brave men and women who marched, and sat, and bled for civil rights in American must not have done so in vain," Clinton said.
+"Those brave men and women who marched, and sat, and bled for civil rights in American must not have done so in vain," Clinton said, though she did not mention Trump's name.

 Byrd and the KKK